Medicare Part D

 What Other Things Affect Drug Costs?

-Higher Premiums for higher income!
+Higher Premiums for Higher Income!

 Remember our friend, IRMAA?
 She likes to raise Part D premiums too!
+Here’s another look at the IRMAA chart – take a look at the last column on the right to determine your extra premium.

 Late Enrollment Penalty (LEP)